 Consume 2 ounces of Aloe vera juice every day if you are drinking to correct any health disorder.
 If the fresh gel is used to prepare juice at home, it can be blended in smoothies, fruit juices, milk etc to offset the slightly unpleasant taste.

 Take care to remove only the clear gel for use as juice.
 Ensure that you do not scrape off the yellowish latex just beneath the leaf surface.
 It contains the compound Aloin which is a strong laxative.

 Aloe vera juice delivers all the healing benefits of Aloe vera gel as given earlier.

 At the dosage recommended above, Aloe vera juice rarely gives rise to side effects.
 Some side effects that are noted with a large intake of the juice are nausea, allergic reactions, dermatitis, liver dysfunction.

 - Use only the Aloe Vera or Aloe Barbadensis miller variety and not any other.

 - As the Aloe plant loses its active ingredients during flowering time do not use the gel at this time.

-- Freshly removed gel should be used as soon as possible as it loses its activity fast.
+- The freshly removed gel should be used as soon as possible as it loses its activity fast.